harris1127/its-rharris/README.md

 Acknowledgments

-ngular-seed — the seed for AngularJS apps
+Angular-seed — the seed for AngularJS apps